Grammys fashion: Lizzo, Doja Cat, Styles wow on red carpet

 “Lizzo is a floral garden fantasy in her ruffle orange 3D robe and matching corset dress underneath,” said Holly Katz, a stylist and host of the Fashion Crimes podcast.
 “And we love to hear her roar!”

-Taylor Swift, perhaps channeling her Midnights era, wore a long two-piece sparkly skirt with a high-neck, long-sleeve crop top, all by Roberto Cavalli.
+Taylor Swift, channeling her Midnights era, wore a long two-piece sparkly skirt with a high-neck, long-sleeve crop top, all by Roberto Cavalli.
 He’s one of her favorite designers.
-It was midnight blue.
+It was, yes, midnight blue.
 She added statement diamond earrings by Lorraine Schwartz, her hair in an updo.

 Fashion lover Harry Styles walked the carpet in a rainbow harlequin pattern jumpsuit adorned with Swarovski crystals.
+He was shirtless underneath.
 His low-cut, multicolored Egonlab look drew cheers.
 Egonlab is a young brand out of Paris.

-And Cardi B. wore bombshell royal blue with huge shoulders and a headpiece over one eye.
+And Cardi B. wore a bombshell, sculptural electric blue gown with huge shoulders and a headpiece over one eye.

 “I’m trying, I’m trying,” she told photographers as she carefully walked down the carpet.

+Anitta was already atop some best dressed lists.
+She wore black Versace from 2003.

+“She went toward a more gothic aesthetic,” Betancourt said.
+“The flowing gown was sublimely tailored and showed the global star doing red carpet elegance in her own way.
+It was still sexy, still youthful, but still elevated.
+It didn’t look obviously vintage, which is a testament to Donatella’s artistry.”

-Machine Gun Kelly, who often pushes into edgy fashion, was in a silver foil suit.
+Machine Gun Kelly, who often pushes into edgy fashion, was in a silver double-breasted laminated foil suit with a Swarovski crystal harness.
 It was custom Dolce & Gabbana.
 He was accompanied by Megan Fox in creamy Zuhair Murad.
-It had a corset bodice and heart embroidered applique.
+Her gown had a corset bodice and heart embroidered applique.

-Sam Smith was in fire engine red, with Kim Petras and drag queens Violet Chachki and Gottmik in the same color.
+Sam Smith was in fire engine red.
+They were accompanied by Kim Petras, and drag queens Violet Chachki and Gottmik in the same color.
 Smith wore a top hat with a veil.
 They, too, wore matching gloves, a trend of the night.

 There were golden crowns (Matt B), glittery mouth bling (Alligator Jesus) and epic tattoos (Alisha Gaddis).
 And just about every hue on the color wheel was represented.